K12 Attendance:

 One study estimates that, between the 2018–2019 and 2021–2022 school years, an additional 6.5 million students became chronically absent (Dee, 2023), putting them at serious risk of falling behind peers academically.

 Educators are expanding their breadth of resources and tools to ensure each child is physically and actively included within the school community.
 Among the most effective strategies gaining momentum, in both empirical studies and practical implementations, is family engagement (Islam & Shapla, 2021).
-Engaging families as partners in student learning improves K12 attendance and ensures all students have the opportunity to thrive.
+Engaging families as partners in student learning improves K12 attendance, cultivates a positive school climate, and ensures all students have the opportunity to thrive.

 Family Engagement & Attendance